-The most commonly used scale to measure the socioeconomic status of families is modified BG Prasad scale.
-(9) This scale was devised in 1961 and was later modified by the author himself in 1968 and 1970.(11,12) The scale uses per capita monthly income and is therefore applicable to individuals.
+The scale uses per capita monthly income and is therefore applicable to individuals.
 An important limitation of this scale is that it takes into account only the income and, therefore, may miss out on the other factors affecting the social status of the individual.
 It is important to continuously update the scale to suit the present time due to inflation and depreciation of the value of rupee.
 (13,14)

 Inflation directly disturbs the socioeconomic status of individuals and families by disturbing their purchasing power.
 The more costly goods and amenities would be in the country, more it would push families into poverty.
-In India, inflation is measured using five major national indices: The Wholesale Price Index (WPI) and the four categories of the CPI used to measure inflation for four different sections of labor force.
-(15) The WPI is the most broadly used index of inflation in India.
+In India, inflation is measured using five major national indices: The Wholesale Price Index (WPI) and the four categories of the CPI used to measure inflation for four different sections of labor force.(15) The WPI is the most broadly used index of inflation in India.
 It captures the comprehensive price movements at the first point of bulk sale for a basket of goods which is predecided.
 (16) But the major fault in using the WPI for socioeconomic classification scale revision as suggested by some researchers in the past is that the general public does not buy at wholesale level.
-Also, the WPI is based on a basket of items and does not cover services which form a major quantity of expenditure at the household level (e.g., education, health etc.).
-(15) The CPI, on the other hand, measures price alteration from the perception of the retail buyer.
+Also, the WPI is based on a basket of items and does not cover services which form a major quantity of expenditure at the household level (e.g., education, health etc.).(15) The CPI, on the other hand, measures price alteration from the perception of the retail buyer.
 It is the actual index of inflation for common people.
 It is based on changes in the retail prices of selected goods and services spent by a distinct group of population.
 In India, four CPIs were amassed at national level until January 2012.
-The most commonly used and the most suitable CPI for revision of socioeconomic classifications has been CPI (IW) as it represents the expenditure of a normal working class family.
-(16) The problem of using this or the other CPIs was that they did not include all the segments of the population and it could not reveal the effect of inflation on the entire population of the country.
-Therefore, to measure the CPI for the entire country in a broad manner encompassing the entire urban and rural populations, the Central Statistics Office (CSO) of the Ministry of Statistics and Programme Execution began gathering the following new series of CPI: CPI for the entire urban population (CPI Urban) base 2010, CPI for the entire rural population (CPI Rural) base 2010, and Joined CPI for the Urban and Rural Population having the base 2010.(17,18) Using these indices would probably give a more precise picture of socioeconomic status classification for the entire urban and rural population and for the country as a whole.
+The most commonly used and the most suitable CPI for revision of socioeconomic classifications has been CPI (IW) as it represents the expenditure of a normal working class family.(16) CPI for the entire urban population (CPI Urban) base 2010, CPI for the entire rural population (CPI Rural) base 2010, and Joined CPI for the Urban and Rural Population having the base 2010.(17,18) Using these indices would probably give a more precise picture of socioeconomic status classification for the entire urban and rural population and for the country as a whole.
 These may be used when suitable linking factors are made available to link them to the earlier used series of CPI (IW) for a more accurate description of socioeconomic classification based on the income of the individual study subject or family.

-CPI values are also available for different states of the country and for every month of the year.
+Consumer price Index values can be accessed for various states of India.
+It is released on the last working day of the succeeding month and is updated on the same day for each month of the year